av-mae-uf/av1tenth-docs/docs/parts.rst

 * `2 x USB-B to Micro-B (6 in) <https://www.sparkfun.com/products/13244>`_
 * `1 x USB-B to Mini-B (6 in) <https://www.sparkfun.com/products/13243>`_
 * `1 x Ethernet (6 in) <https://www.amazon.com/Monoprice-550MHz-Ethernet-Copper-Network/dp/B004C4ZRFI/ref=sr_1_5?crid=1EU6V2IJ2CA9F&keywords=ethernet%2Bcable%2B6%2Bin&qid=1652282033&sprefix=ethernet%2Bcable%2B6%2Bin%2Caps%2C191&sr=8-5&th=1>`_

+Cost
+^^^^^

+The total cost of this system is $786.01 to start building one car, though many parts will not need to be bought again if building more as they are sold in bulk.
+Those parts are as follows:

+* WiFi USB Module (Only need one to two to connect to theinternet, most operation will be offline)
+* Fastners (Sold in packs of 100)
+* Connectors (Bulk or Kits)
+* LiPO Chargers (Will need at least half of intended batteries to be used)

+10 Cars Are planned to be build, total cost (without bulk pricing and shipping) will be approximateley $6800.
+There are other extra costs associated with building a course, wiring etc. that have not been covered here.